za419/Hero/.github/CONTRIBUTING.md

    - Can set X (above) to 0 for all-principal encoding (legacy), or -1 for all diff encoded (minimum space consumed)

+ - [ ] `fsck`

+   - Checks all reachable commits, and checks whether their hash matches their filename.

+   - Reports all inconsistencies to the user

  - [ ] diff-encoded stashing

    - Stashes are now patches from the head commit at the time they were stashed,